Hillary Kambour

 Vice Chair

 A native to the Golden State, Lisa (she/her) has lived and worked in both SoCal and NorCal, devoting much of her volunteer efforts to celebrating and promoting her cherished Hispanic culture and community.
 She was a long-time Board Member of MANA de San Diego, a national organization catering to the advancement of underprivileged Hispanic girls.
 She served on the board and led the chapter’s development effort via its signature annual fundraiser called “Brindis.”
 Now in Healdsburg, Lisa helped found Corazon Healdsburg, a grassroots organization dedicated to bridging the cultural and equity gap many North Sonoma County resident Latinos face.
 Responsible for the organization’s name (“heart” in Spanish, a language she speaks fluently), Lisa served on the Corazon Board for six years.
 More recently, she’s gotten involved with local organizations Reach For Home and Latinos Unidos.
-And passionate about the arts in all forms, she now serves on the Alexander Valley Film Board.
+And passionate about the arts in all forms, she now serves on the Board for True West Film Center.
 Lisa calls Healdsburg her forever home, sharing an 1890s Queen Anne she restored over several years with her husband, Michael, a practicing attorney.
 Lisa has several other historical renovations currently underway in town.
 As she likes to say, “It’s important to invest in our community’s future in ways that make all of its residents feel equally at home.”

 Treasurer